Thank you for reading our post, please rate this article at the end.

 Yes, these creatures of the deep can defy their natural habitat, if only for a brief, breathless moment.
 But remember, just because they can, doesn’t mean they should.

-Fish are aquatic creatures that live in freshwater or saltwater for most or all of their lives.
+Fish are aquatic creatures that live in freshwater or saltwater for most or all their lives.
 You can’t deny that you have been fascinated by these sea creatures at some point and wondered about their diverse characteristics.

 And, even though living on land is somewhat unusual for fish, it turns out that many species can survive without water for some time.

-The question arises, how long can a fish live out of water?
+The question arises: How long can a fish live out of water?
 Below, we will find the answer to this question and, perhaps, a few reasons to be more fascinated.

-How Does Fish Survive in Water?
+How Does a Fish Survive in Water?

 The dissolved oxygen flows around the fish under the water and passes through its gills when they open.
 As the oxygenated water passes through, the tiny blood vessels in the gills extract oxygen and discharge the waste back into the water.
 That is how fish breathe.